leanprover-community/blog/posts/simprocs-intro.md

 ## How `simp` works

+In this subsection we present some of the inner workings of `simp`.

+First we introduce the `SimpM` monad, which is the metaprogramming monad holding the information relevant to a `simp` call.
+Then we explain `Simp.Step`, the Lean representation of a single simplification step.

 ### The `SimpM` monad

 `SimpM` is the monad that tracks the current context `simp` is running in (what `simp` theorems, etc) and what has been done so far (i.e. the state, e.g. number of steps, theorems used).
 In particular this also captures the `MetaM` context.
 A `simproc` is program that takes in an expression and outputs a step in the simplification procedure, possibly after modifying the current state.
 More formally, this is a function